masylum/mongolia/README.md

 ## mongoDB commands

 Calls to the database are done using the function `mongo`.
-Mongolia supports all the `collection` methods defiend on the driver plus some custom methods.
+Mongolia proxies all the `collection` methods defiend on the driver plus some custom methods.

 ``` javascript
 var Db = require('mongodb/lib/mongodb/db').Db,